The Response Console Tool is at the heart of CertiK's

 Keep the team’s work flowing

-efficiency while making
+and increase efficiency while making

-scalable and user-friendly
+the tool scalable and user-friendly

 Project Task I